redpesk-core/afb-cmake-modules/docs/dev_guide/configuring-cmake.md

-# Configuring AGL CMake Templates
+# Configuring CMake Templates

 Configuration consists of editing the `config.cmake` file for your specific project.

 ## Creating Your `config.cmake` File

-First, you need to create a `confd/cmake` file in your CMake project directory.
+First, you need to create a `conf.d/cmake` file in your CMake project directory.

 ```bash